blopker/alic/README.md

 - Better SEO
 - Better user experience

-Alic also removes metadata from images, which is a privacy concern.
-Many cameras and phones embed metadata in images, which can include location, camera model, and other sensitive information.
+And security: Many cameras and phones embed metadata in images, which can include location, camera model, and other sensitive information.
+Alic can remove this metadata from your images.

 Supported image formats: